Ib01/MediaBeaver/README.md

 * destination path rename? "naming format" or "naming and placement"?

 * Configuration Wizard Screen 1 add a copy option as well as the move option in the Action dropdown.
 Useful for testing.

+* Bell & Whistle - add a option to select common regular expressions in the Advanced config page.